gardener/gardener-extension-shoot-networking-filter/docs/usage/shoot-networking-filter.md

         blackholingEnabled: true
 ...
 ```
-Ingress traffic can only be blocked, if the source IP address is preserved.
+Ingress traffic can only be blocked by blackhole routing, if the source IP address is preserved.
+On Azure, GCP and AliCloud this works by default.
-In order to preserve the source IP address of a client when accessing a Service via a load balancer,
+The default on AWS is a classic load balancer that replaces the source IP by it's own IP address.
+Here, a network load balancer has to be
-you can use the "externalTrafficPolicy" setting in the Service specification.
-It may also require additional configuration of the load balancer
+configured adding the annotation `service.beta.kubernetes.io/aws-load-balancer-type: "nlb"` to the service.
-depending on the infrastructure provider.
-Please check the documentation and capabilities of the infrastructure provider's load balancer to ensure that source IP preservation is supported.
+On OpenStack, load balancers don't preserve the source address.

 Please note that if you disable `blackholing` in an existing shoot, the associated blackhole routes will not be removed automatically.
 To remove these routes, you can either replace the affected nodes or delete the routes manually.